Forge Game Data

 The Export File property does exactly what you might think: it generates and saves your FGD file to the Map Editor Game Config Folder set by the FuncGodot Local Config.
 Use this whenever you need to update your FGD.

-The next property, Model Key Word Supported, is dependent upon which map editor you use.
+The next property, Target Map Editor, is intended to help with specific key words that aren't shared across the different map editors.
 Point class entities in map editors can have display models assigned to them according to their FGD definitions.
 Most map editors seem to use the "studio" key word to define the model path, but TrenchBroom instead optionally allows the "model" key word while also including additional display options and expressions.
-When set to false, FuncGodot will omit entity definition meta properties using the "model" key word, in order to prevent errors in your chosen map editor.
+When set to false, FuncGodot will omit entity definition meta properties using the "model" key word in order to prevent errors in your chosen map editor.
 When exporting the FGD File through a TrenchBroom Game Config resource the setting will be overridden to true.
 See the Valve Developer Wiki for more information.

 Fgd Name should be self evident: this will be your exported FGD's filename, minus the file extension.
 Best practice would be to set this to either your game's name or its acronym.